Vladimir Smirnov (businessman): Tenex

+power companies, the creation of reserve stocks in Japan as well as low-enriched uranium storage facilities were discussed.

 Since 2003, JSC Techsnabexport (Tenex), has been the general sponsor of the annual Russian contest of scientific and educational projects “Power of the Future.”
 The contest, organized by the Nuclear Academy, aims to improve the efficiency of education and to upgrade the intellectual potential in the nuclear industry.